HL7/davinci-alerts/input/pagecontent/guidance.md

 ### The Da Vinci Notification Message Bundle

 For every notification, the object that is exchanged is a [FHIR message Bundle].
 It consists of a Bundle identified by the type "message", with the first resource in the bundle being a [MessageHeader] resource.
 The MessageHeader resource has a code - the message event - that identifies the reason for the notification.
+The Recipient/Intermediary may determine how to process the Notification based this event code.
 The MessageHeader also carries additional notification metadata.
 The other resources in the bundle depend on the notification scenario and form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.

 #### The Da Vinci Notification Message Event Code
 {:.no_toc}